 What It’s Like to Live Here

-To be clear, while the Buchanan Arts District is currently experiencing a renaissance of sorts, it is not a “new” neighborhood.
+To be clear, while the Buchanan Arts District is currently experiencing a renaissance of sorts, it's not a “new” neighborhood.
 The area is a blend of brand-new builds and homes that date as far back as 1899.

-A median sale price in the mid $200s makes the neighborhood an accessible option for many new homebuyers, especially as the market in Nashville becomes more competitive.
+A median sale price in the high $300s makes the neighborhood an accessible option for many homebuyers, especially as the market in Nashville becomes more competitive.

 Numbers aside, the Buchanan Arts district is a beloved corner of the larger North Nashville universe with neighbors like Buena Vista Heights, Salemtown, and Osage-North Fisk.
 The housing options vary, but the community and local businesses are tightly woven together.
 Just a stone’s throw from Downtown Nashville, the area offers everything one could want in urban living from arts and culture to dining and retail.